Share this Position Paper:

 This is particularly the case at value cleaners (discount cleaners) and ordinary cleaners (middle market cleaners).

-And, counterintuitively, it’s also the case at wannabe cleaners that offer a three tier quality/pricing structure – sometimes called their “everyday”, “expert” and “couture” service” Or their diamond, platinum and gold service, or their classic, deluxe and signature service, or basic, classic and artisan service.
+And, counterintuitively, it’s also the case at wannabe cleaners that offer a three tier quality/pricing structure – sometimes called their “everyday”, “expert” and “couture” service” Or their "diamond", "platinum" and "gold" service, or their "classic", "deluxe" and "artisan" service.

 Pressing is where your garments are banged out on a press at a furious rate.
 Typically, 30 to 40 pants per hour per presser; 20 to 30 non-pant garments per hour per presser; and 40 to 50 laundered shirts per hour on a “single buck” shirt pressing machine (80 to 100 per hour on a “double buck” shirt pressing machine).